tago-io/tago-sdk-js/analysis.rst

 ***************************************
 When you are programming, it can be useful to use another packages inside your code; Or you may want to organize your project using *require* and *subfoulders*.

-| Tago is friendly with some packages:
+| TagoIO is friendly with some packages:
 | * **moment** and **moment-timezone**
 | * **lodash**
 | * **co**